Wondering how to take notes more effectively?

 Don’t worry about choosing the perfect method.
 There’s no such thing!
 Try out a few different strategies and see which ones help you understand and recall information the best.

-Now, let’s take a closer look at how to take better notes and maximise your studying efficiency — no matter which note-taking method you decide to use.
+Now, let’s take a closer look at how to take better notes and improve your overall strategy when it comes to studying.

 12 tips to take better notes (and make the most of those notes)